Prospects for measuring the Doppler magnification dipole with LSST and DESI: Properties of the galaxy sample

 We present the measurement uncertainty of galaxy sizes (half-light radius), $\sigma_{\kappa,\, \mathrm{measured}}$, across bins of $r$-band apparent magnitude, redshift, and true galaxy half-light radius in Figure~\ref{fig:sigmaR_vs_all} to check the dependence of measurement uncertainty on key physical properties.
 The results show that $\sigma_{\kappa,\, \mathrm{measured}}$ slightly increases towards fainter magnitudes, varies modestly with redshift, and tends to decrease with larger true galaxy sizes.
 Note that our measurements assume a simplified single-component model for all galaxies, consistent with the image simulation inputs.
 The spike features in the lower two panels of Figure~\ref{fig:sigmaR_vs_all} are interpreted as random fluctuations in bins with small numbers of simulated galaxies.

 We then compute the uncertainty per redshift bin.
 The results are shown in Table~\ref{tab:sigma_kappa}.
 Across all redshift bins, the measurement scatter in galaxy sizes is much smaller than the intrinsic size dispersion.
-Measurement uncertainties are therefore subdominant, contributing only a small fraction of the total $\sigma_{\kappa}$.
+Measurement uncertainties are therefore subdominant, contributing only a small fraction of the total $\sigma_{\kappa}$. {As discussed earlier, the measurement bias $b_\kappa$ has been accounted for in the calculation of $\sigma_{\kappa,\, \mathrm{measured}}$.
+We computed the mean $b_\kappa$ as $\langle R_{\rm measured} - R_{\rm true} \rangle$.
+The results are shown in Table~\ref{tab:sigma_kappa}.
+Here we only computed $b_\kappa$ for reference.}

 We have assumed a particular image simulation setup with specific assumptions for image systematic effects, and also a particular galaxy profile fitting approach.
 All of these aspects could differ in the real LSST images, and the actual analysis will use different profile measurement tools for example.
 Nevertheless, this is intended to represent a broadly realistic measurement process, with many of the expected complications, and $\sigma_{\kappa,\,\mathrm{measured}}$ clearly remains sub-dominant to the intrinsic size scatter at all times.